tconfrey/BrainTool/support/welcome.md

 We're very glad to have you as a new user.
 This page should help you get up and running on some things that might not be immediately obvious.

 ## Installation and Organization.
 Step by step video
-Here's a 3 minute video of the process.
+Here's a 4 minute video of the process (NB the video shows a previous version of the UI).
 <video width="95%" controls style="border:solid; border-width:1px">
   <source src="../../../media/BTInstall.mp4" type="video/mp4">
 </video>

-There's also a [YouTube Playlist](https://www.youtube.com/watch?v=6JGdPIenO38&list=PLhaw8BE1kin1D9uPrY9yF-KoBoWisbBaP&index=1) with a few more examples of BT in use.
+There's also a [YouTube Playlist](https://www.youtube.com/watch?v=6JGdPIenO38&list=PLhaw8BE1kin1D9uPrY9yF-KoBoWisbBaP&index=1) with a few more examples of BrainTool (BT) in use.

 ## Launching BrainTool